home-assistant/home-assistant.io/source/_docs/configuration/yaml.markdown

 Home Assistant uses the [YAML](https://yaml.org/) syntax for configuration.
 YAML might take a while to get used to but is really powerful in allowing you to express complex configurations.

-For integrations that you want to use in Home Assistant, you add code in your `configuration.yaml` file to specify its settings.
-This especially applies to integrations that are not yet available to configure through the UI.
+While more and more integrations are configured through the UI, for some, you will add code in your `configuration.yaml` file to specify its settings.

 The following example entry assumes that you would like to set up the [notify integration](/integrations/notify) with the [pushbullet platform](/integrations/pushbullet).